kylwein/Hotel-Review-Explorer-COP3530-/README.md

 ## 🛠️ SETUP

 This project uses **Dear ImGui** and **GLFW** for our GUI.
-Both dependencies are already included locally in the repository so you don't need to install anything.
+Both dependencies are already included locally in the repository so you don't need to install them.

 ### Step 1: Clone the project
 Can remove last line once we push to main